Joseph (Hovsep) Hovsepian

 Ruth (Hrut in Armenian) was born to Joseph and Jessie in Montreal in 1965.
 When she was 12, she received Christ as her Saviour and, at age 15, was baptized.
 Ruth, a naturally gifted leader, got involved with church activities at an early age.
 She began teaching Junior Church and Sunday School when she was 15 and organized many children’s events and programs over the years.

 In 1987, Ruth spent a year in Whitby, Ontario, attending the Baptist Leadership Education Center.
 There she furthered her Bible knowledge and developed her leadership skills.
 A few years later she was married and moved to Toronto until her first-born daughter, Alexis, was 8 months old.
 At that point, her family moved back to Montreal and became actively involved at Temple again, serving in many capacities.
 Two more children, Joshua and Melissa, came along in the following years.

 Though she became a single mother not long after Melissa’s birth, Ruth has continued to serve the Lord with her family, putting in many hours for the projects she is responsible for.
-Currently, she manages all the multi-media needs at Temple Baptist Church and maintains the ministry’s dynamic website.
+She developed our website, accompanied her father on the first mission trip to Armenia in 2011, and has helped make the travel arrangements for all the trips.
+Click here to learn more about Ruth’s writing and speaking ministry.

 Ann-Margret, the youngest Hovsepian daughter, was born in 1972.
 She gave her life to Christ in 1980, on January 1—the same day of the year her father had made his commitment 29 years earlier.
 She was baptized a couple of months before her 13th birthday and started to serve the Lord on a regular basis when she turned 16, teaching Sunday School, counselling at a Christian summer camp, and providing leadership at the Dawson College IVCF group.